gfxdisp/asap/readme.md

-# asap
+# ASAP

-ASAP: Code for active sampling in pairwise comparison experiments.
+## Active sampling for pairwise comparisons

 If using the code please cite: